carmel/go-pwa/docs/web/documents/declarative-syntax.md

 ## HTML Elements

-go-pwa provides interfaces for each standard HTML element.
+Go-app provides interfaces for each standard HTML element.
 Those interfaces describe setters for attributes and event handlers.

 Here is a simplified version of the interface for a [\<div>](/reference#HTMLDiv):